 - Less expensive than the hardwood bathroom floor

-- High quality thicker bamboo floors veneers can easily be refinished, stained, and polished
+- High-quality, thicker bamboo floor veneers can be refinished, stained, and polished easily.

 Probably the most common disadvantage of choosing bamboo comes down to its limited shades available.